feelpp/feelpp-book/GettingStarted/tools.md

 ```

 There are several other switches to the make utility.
 For more info, ``` man make ```.

+####Build Process

+  1. Compiler takes the source files and outputs object files
+  2. Linker takes the object files and creates an executable

 Visit [GNU make](http://www.gnu.org/software/make/manual/make.html)  for more informations about makefile